thomaswp/CSEDM2019-Data-Challenge/README.md

 The CSEDM Workshop will include a time to discuss the Data Challenge, and all submission authors will be given a chance to briefly present their work, with extra time allotted to the winner.

+**Note**: While we strongly encourage submission authors to plan to attend the CSEDM Workshop, we still welcome submission from those who cannot attend.
+Since the Data Challenge submission deadline comes after the conference, we understand that some authors may not have time to make travel arrangements.

 Please see the CSEDM 2019 [call for papers](https://sites.google.com/asu.edu/csedm-ws-lak-2019/call-for-papers) for up-to-date information on submission deadlines.